sschwarzer/ftputil/README.md

 -----

-This Sourcehut repository is just a code mirror of the main website at https://ftputil.sschwarzer.net .
+This repository is just a code mirror of the main website at https://ftputil.sschwarzer.net .